viritaromero/Detecting-Pneumonia-in-Chest-X-Rays/README.md

-# Detecting-Pneumonia-in-Chest-X-Rays
+# Creating a model that detects Pneumonia in Chest X-Rays
 A Computer Vision model made in PyTorch that detects Pneumonia in Chest X-Rays

-# Creating a model that detects Pneumonia in Chest X-Rays
 ![alt text](https://cdn-images-1.medium.com/max/716/0*KCg1HEnTwnvSuVA9.jpg)

-#AI in Healthcare
+# AI in Healthcare

 AI in healthcare will always be the reason I started to dig in this field of Artificial Intelligence.
 The scope is huge and the impact you make in the world, too.
 Making a prototype to solve medical problems will always be a reason to be proud of.